 There are 3 things you are looking for and paying for with haircutting shears: material, design, and craftsmanship.
 The most sought after, and often imitated is Japanese shears.

-Japanese steel is known for their quality, which equates to hardness and durability.
+Japanese steel is known for its quality, which equates to hardness and durability.
 You may have heard of terms such as Stainless, 440C, VG1, VG10, Cobalt, etc. That is referring to the type of steel used to construct the shear.
 The harder the material, usually the cost goes up too.
 The quality of steel affects the longevity of sharpness between sharpening, as well as how long you will be able to use those shears years to come.
 My first pair of Kasho was a 6” Millennium offset, which has lasted 15 years so far with tons of mileage left, and is still one of my main go-to pair.

 I’m also a fan of the weight of high quality Japanese shears.
 Its light, smooth, and most importantly, silent.
 When you consider the number of times you open and close your scissors during a haircut, multiplied by how many haircuts in a day, weeks, months, and years, isn’t it worth investing in a pair that is as smooth as possible, hence easier to operate?